psycopg/psycopg/docs/api/connections.rst

     .. automethod:: notifies

-        Notifies are recevied after using :sql:`LISTEN` in a connection, when any sessions in the database generates a :sql:`NOTIFY` on one of the listened channels.
+        Notifies are received after using :sql:`LISTEN` in a connection, when any sessions in the database generates a :sql:`NOTIFY` on one of the listened channels.